-Hans (Hanuš) Winterberg studied in his native Prague with Fidelio F. Finke, Alexander Zemlinsky and Alois Hába * Worked as a répétiteur * Was deported to Terezín in 1945 * Emigrated to southern Germany in 1947 and worked for Bavarian Radio and the Richard Strauss Conservatory * Composed orchestral works, ballets, vocal and chamber music * His highly personal style fuses the polyrhythms of the Bohemian-Moravian tradition with contemporary trends such as dodecaphony, polytonality and impressionism * Many of his compositions have a surreal, eerie subject and mood * His compositional output was played and recorded on radio during his lifetime, but never published * Under lock and key for several years after Winterberg’s death, it is now being made accessible and published for the first time by Boosey & Hawkes in cooperation with the Exilarte Centre of the Vienna University of Music and the composer’s grandson.
+Hans (Hanuš) Winterberg studied in his native Prague with Fidelio F. Finke, Alexander Zemlinsky and Alois Hába * Worked as a répétiteur * Was deported to Terezín in 1945 * Emigrated to southern Germany in 1947 and worked for Bavarian Radio and the Richard Strauss Conservatory * Composed orchestral works, ballets, vocal and chamber music * His highly personal style fuses the polyrhythms of the Bohemian-Moravian tradition with contemporary trends such as dodecaphony, polytonality and impressionism * Many of his compositions have a surreal, eerie subject and mood * His compositional output was played and recorded on radio during his lifetime, but never published * Under lock and key for several years after Winterberg’s death, it is now being made accessible and published for the first time by Boosey & Hawkes in cooperation with the Exilarte Centre of the mdw – University for Music and Performing Arts Vienna and the composer’s grandson.

 Hans Winterberg’s works include: